 It was a relationship derived out of necessity as when the price of natural gas started to climb a few years ago, Michael knew they needed to keep their fuel costs down to remain competitive in the market.

-“Our problem I suppose is, like any Australian industry our cost basis is quite high compared to some of the Asian countries, in relation to labour and staff,” he says.
+“Our problem I suppose is, like any Australian industry our cost basis is quite high compared to some of the Asian countries, in relation to labor and staff,” he says.
 “Our energy costs were quite good, we have good technology, but we could just see that, that was the direction.”

 After employing Regain, Michael says that there has been a small yet significant reduction in fuel costs, which is one of their highest expenses.